League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 # Trigger Happy
+# I have created a v10 compatible version of trigger happy.
+I will not be doing any further development on the module, other than bug fixes for v10.

 # Tigger is happy is not followed anymore it's advisable to use [MATT (Monk Actvie Tile Trigger)](https://foundryvtt.com/packages/monks-active-tiles) instead